Dimension-Independent Kernel {\epsilon}-Covers: An Upper Bound on -Cover Size for High Dimensions

 \section{An Upper Bound on $\eps$-Cover Size for High Dimensions}

 This section builds a dimension-free size upper bound for a kernel $\eps$-cover.
-We use the following theorem, termed {\it $\eps$-terminal dimensionality reduction} or {\it $\eps$-terminal JL}, from \cite{NN2019} (see Appendix \ref{app:TJL} for the algorithm for computing terminal JL):
+We use the following theorem, termed {\it $\eps$-terminal dimensionality reduction} or {\it $\eps$-terminal JL}, from \cite{NN2019} (see \cite{ChJ2021} for an algorithmic version of terminal JL.
+Appendix \ref{app:TJL} also gives the algorithm for computing terminal JL):

 \begin{theorem} (\cite[Theorem 1.2]{NN2019}) Let $\eps \in (0, 1)$ and $X=\{x_1, \ldots, x_n\} \subset \R^d$ be arbitrary with $n>1$.
 Then there exists a function $f : \R^d \to \R^m$ with $m = O(\log(n)/\eps^2)$ such that for all $x_i \in X$ and \underline{all $p \in \R^d$}, $\|p-x_i\| \leq \|f(p) - f(x_i)\| \leq (1+ \eps) \|p-x_i\|$. \end{theorem}